Why is there more interest in investing in startups today?

-At the last count in 2016, the birth rate – the proportion of active business that were formed that year – was 15 percent.
-This compares to 11 percent in 2011.
-The death rate in that period rose only marginally, from 11 to 12 percent.
+At the last count in 2016, the birth rate – the proportion of active businesses that were formed that year – was 15 per cent.
+This compares to 11 per cent in 2011.
+The death rate in that period rose only marginally, from 11 to 12 per cent.

 And more recent figures suggest the technology sector is where most new startup investment opportunities are arising.

-This study, based on RSM’s analysis of Companies House figures, also shows that new technology startups in London in 2017 hit 4,238, which is a remarkable 76 percent climb on the previous year.
+This study, based on RSM’s analysis of Companies House figures, also shows that new technology startups in London in 2017 hit 4,238, which is a remarkable 76 per cent climb from the previous year.

 With rising startup numbers comes soaring investment levels.
 According to research by London & Partners, 2017 was a record year for UK tech investment.

 UK tech scale-ups, those businesses with an average annual growth rate of more than 20 per cent over a three-year period, attracted £2.99bn in investment.
 This is almost double 2016’s figure of £1.63bn.